 - See Solvents and Acids sections for specific precautions.

 - Use Dutch mordant with extreme caution.
 A safer substitute for etching copper plates is ferric chloride (iron perchloride).
-This forms acidic solutions so should be handled accordingly, but does not have the dangers of handling concentrated acids.
+Acidic solutions may still be formed if ferric chloride is mishandled, but does not have the dangers of handling concentrated acids.
 Ferric chloride solution might cause minor skin irritation from prolonged contact.

-- Acid etching should be done with local exhaust ventilation.
+- Use a local exhaust ventilation during acid etching.
 See section on precautions for Acids for more information.

 - Rosin (or asphaltum) boxes should be explosion-proof.
 Use spark proof metal cranks, explosion-proof motors, or compressed air.
 Don’t use hair dryers to stir up rosin dust.